rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-2-in-pre-order.md

 end
 ```

-Note that the level of a node is equal to the number of open scopes.
+Note that the level of a node is equal to the number of nodes in its rooted
+path, which is why a level value reflects the number of open scopes.
 Because
 of that, the level of a node increases by one each time a scope is entered,
 and decreases by one each time a scope is exited.
-Because of that, there is
+Consequently, there is no
-no issue when having to determine the level of a root node.
+issue when having to determine the level of a root.

 * `level+1` each time a scope is entered
 * `level-1` each time a scope is exited